 Les Fugitives — “The BookBlast Diary is great — as I’m sure many writers, readers and publishers have told you before.”

-Contributors include C. J. Schüler (journalist and cultural historian specialising in European fiction in translation, travel and the arts); Henrietta Foster (freelance producer/director at BBC TV); Philip Marsden (award-winning author of a number of works of travel, fiction and non-fiction); Philip Mansel (author and historian); Lucy Popescu (writer, editor and arts critic with a background in human rights); and Georgia de Chamberet (editor, writer and founder of BookBlast Ltd, with thirty years of experience in independent publishing and literary translation).
+Contributors include Andrew McDougall who translates from Portuguese and Spanish; C. J. Schüler (journalist and cultural historian specialising in European fiction in translation, travel and the arts); Henrietta Foster (freelance producer/director at BBC TV); Philip Marsden (award-winning author of a number of works of travel, fiction and non-fiction); Philip Mansel (author and historian); Lucy Popescu (writer, editor and arts critic with a background in human rights); and Georgia de Chamberet (editor, writer and founder of BookBlast Ltd, with thirty years of experience in independent publishing and literary translation).
 Journalism from the BookBlast® archive is also included, notably features originally written for words without borders, 3:AM magazine, and the traditional press.

 We also include evocative journalism and extracts from books reissued by the digital-only imprint BookBlast® ePublishing which focuses on fiction and non fiction by neglected, trailblazing women writers of the 1950s.
 Lesley Blanch and Gael Elton Mayo paved the way for others: living proof that as long as a woman believes she can do anything, has an unshakeable sense of self, and keeps playing until she gets it right, she can carve out a very meaningful place in the world.